 Martha's Vineyard Museum

-The Martha’s Vineyard Museum, formerly the Martha's Vineyard Historical Society, has been an important island institution since 1922.
-The institution currently occupies a small parcel in the center of Edgartown, its home since 1932.
-Current facilities are inadequate for the display and storage of the Museum’s permanent collection, for fulfilling the Museum’s core mission of education and community outreach, and for responding to increased visitation during peak summer months.
-In 2010, as the Museum strategized about its future, OEA was retained to develop a feasibility study that led to the Museum’s purchase of a land parcel in Vineyard Haven (for the 2010 study, OEA collaborated with South Mountain Company, an on-island design-build firm).
-The 4-acre, park-like property occupies a prominent position on a bluff overlooking Lagoon Pond and the Vineyard Haven harbor and includes the historic and iconic former Marine Hospital building, built in 1895.
+The Martha’s Vineyard Museum, originally known as the Dukes County Historical Society and later as the Martha's Vineyard Historical Society, has been an important island institution since 1922.
+Until this year, the institution had occupied a compact, one-acre parcel in Edgartown, its home since 1932.
+While adequate for a time, the Edgartown facility had, by the end of last century, become inadequate for the proper display and storage of the Museum’s growing permanent collection, for fulfilling the Museum’s core mission of education and community outreach, and for responding to increased visitation during peak summer months.
+In late 2010, with the Museum already contemplating its future in a new facility, OEA was retained to develop a feasibility study that subsequently led to the Museum’s purchase of a land parcel in Vineyard Haven (for the 2010 study, OEA collaborated with South Mountain Company, an on-island design-build firm).
+The four-acre, park-like property features an historic late 19th century former Marine Hospital building, occupying a prominent hillside location overlooking Lagoon Pond and Vineyard Haven harbor.

-In 2013, OEA was appointed as Architect for the creation of the Museum’s new home on the Marine Hospital property in Vineyard Haven.
-Working closely with the Museum’s Planning Committee over several months, OEA has created a design that balances the needs of respecting the preeminence of the 1895 wood-framed Marine Hospital building, while meeting the Museum’s program needs.
-The OEA design places all new construction “behind” the 1895 building, out of the primary view-shed from the harbor and the town, respecting the 1895 building’s historic relationship with its north lawn and terraced hillside overlooking Lagoon Pond.
-The new project’s major elements are: 1) Exterior restoration of the 1895 Building in a manner consistent with its historic stature, and refurbishment of its 10,000 square foot interior to meet the Museum’s needs while respecting historical elements of the building, 2) an 11,000 square foot Exhibition and Collections wing housing permanent and temporary exhibits, as well as state-of-the-art collections storage, 3) a 1,600 square foot West Exhibit Building, primarily housing large objects in the Museum’s collection.
+After several years of property stabilization and strategic planning, OEA was reengaged in 2013 as architects for the creation of the Museum’s new home on the Marine Hospital property.
+Collaborating closely with the Museum’s Planning Committee as well as many island stakeholders over a period of several years, OEA has developed a transformative design that respects the preeminence of the Marine Hospital building, while meeting the Museum’s programmatic goals.
+The OEA design places all new construction in deference to the 1895 building, out of the primary view-shed from the harbor and the town, respecting the 1895 building’s historic relationship with its north lawn and terraced hillside overlooking Lagoon Pond.
+The new project’s major elements are: 1) re-purposing the 10,000 square-foot Marine Hospital Building in a manner consistent with the Secretary of the Interior Standards for Rehabilitation to meet the Museum’s visitor services, collections storage, research and gallery needs while respecting its historical elements, 2) a 5,100 square foot Exhibition and Collections wing housing permanent exhibits, featuring the Museum’s crown jewel, a first-order Fresnel Lens originally installed in the Gay Head lighthouse in Aquinnah, 3) a 2,400 square foot Vehicles and Vessels building housing large objects in the Museum’s collection while also serving as a multi-purpose function space.
 These three major elements have been composed to frame a new outdoor courtyard to the south of the 1895 Building, creating a more intimate outdoor space in counterpart to the sweeping north lawn.
 Both outdoor spaces will be capable of accommodating a range of events and uses.
-A parking area alongside the South Court allows visitors to enter the Museum’s main entry either from the south or north side of the 1895 Building.
-The Museum’s first-order Fresnel Lens (from the Gay Head Lighthouse) will be housed in a double-height space at the nexus between the 1895 building and the Exhibition and Collection Wing.
+A new parking area alongside the courtyard will allow visitors to enter the Museum’s main entry either from the south or north side of the 1895 Building.